KeithHenry/event-generator/README.md

 ## Demo

-Live demo at [https://keithhenry.github.io/event-generator/](https://keithhenry.github.io/event-generator/), but it only works in Chrome Canary 60+ with  `--js-flags=--harmony-async-iteration` enabled
+Live demo at [https://keithhenry.github.io/event-generator/](https://keithhenry.github.io/event-generator/), but it only works in Chrome Canary 60+ with  `--js-flags=--harmony-async-iteration` enabled.

 ## TODO